 Budget- Chair Snelling and Kimberly Lashua met with Finance & Management to present a high-level budget overview.
-The audit for internal financial control was submitted last week.
+The NRB was asked to participate in audit for internal financial controls.
+The report was submitted last week.

 Personnel Matters- Pam Morin and Katie Emerson have started as legal technicians.